bdaiinstitute/spot_ros2/README.md

 # Overview
 `spot_ros2` is a set of ROS 2 packages for interacting with Boston Dynamics' Spot, based off the [the ROS 1 equivalent](https://github.com/heuristicus/spot_ros).
+Its core [`spot_driver`](spot_driver) package exposes topics, services, and actions necessary to control Spot and send state information (such as images) back to the user.
 Currently, this repository corresponds to version 4.1.0 of the [spot-sdk](https://github.com/boston-dynamics/spot-sdk/releases/tag/v4.1.0).

 ## Requirements
-This repository is supported for use  on Ubuntu 22.04 and [ROS 2 Humble](https://docs.ros.org/en/humble/index.html) on both ARM64 and AMD64 platforms.
+This repository is supported for use with Ubuntu 22.04 and [ROS 2 Humble](https://docs.ros.org/en/humble/index.html) on both ARM64 and AMD64 platforms.

 ## Installation
 Set up your ROS 2 workspace, and clone the repository in the `src` directory: